Chubek/Oryx/README.md

-# Oryx: A Litewight Non-Compliant OS
+#Oryx : A Litewight Non - Compliant OS

 Oryx is a liteweight, Non-Compliant OS.
 I started work on it very recently.
 And I have to figure out a lot of stuff.
 I just keep reading the seminal Dino Book and make progress.